jmhsi/lendingclub/README.md

 j_utils is imported and use in several scripts.
 See repo https://github.com/jmhsi/j_utils

 Had to chmod -R 777 latest_csvs dir?
+To fix permissions troubles, I neded up adding jenkins and justin to each others groups (sudo usermod -a -G groupName userName) and allowing group rw- (read/write, no need for executeable)?
+May have permission problems with all .fth or dataframes from pandas.
+For now, manually fixing in command line.
+Not sure how to best address currently.

 # Notes to self:
 Current jenkins setup runs in conda environment (based off https://mdyzma.github.io/2017/10/14/python-app-and-jenkins/)